 - The function returns the inverse matrix as the output.

-- Finally, use the custom function in the worksheet to get the inverse matrix.
+- Use the created custom function in the worksheet to get the inverse matrix.

 =inverseMatrixA(C6:E8)

-- Now, use the MMULT function to get the multiplication result which shall be an identity matrix.
+- Use the MMULT function to get the identity matrix:

 =MMULT(C6:E8,C13:E15)